mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/FAQ/index.md

 ## FAQ

-### Is it possible to install MAMP on an external drive?

-No, MAMP has to be installed on the system drive.

----

-#### Is MAMP compatible with Mac OS X 10.11 (El Capitan)?
+#### Is MAMP compatible with Windows 10?

-Yes, MAMP is indeed compatible with Mac OS X 10.11 (El Capitan).
+Yes, MAMP is compatible with Windows 10.

 ---